aragon/osx-plugin-template-hardhat/packages/js-client/GUIDE.md

 }
 ```

-Now when you use the client from an UI you will be able to access the modules and the variables.
+Now when you use the client from a UI you will be able to access the modules and the variables.

 ```ts
 const contextParams: MyPluginClientParams = {